 Funds SA is a South Australian Government Entity established under the Superannuation Funds Management Corporation of South Australia Act 1995 (the Funds SA Act).
-Funds SA is responsible for the investment and management of the Scheme's funds pursuant to strategies formulated by Funds SA.
+Funds SA is responsible for the investment and management of the Fund pursuant to strategies formulated by Funds SA.